sindresorhus/process-exists/readme.md

 ### processExists(input)

-Returns a promise that resolves to a `boolean`.
+Returns a promise for a `boolean`.

 #### input